GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - ✅ Charts render without errors
 - ✅ Edit button returns to input form and shows "Edit" text only
 - ✅ Investment analysis tab appears when enabled
+- ✅ Closing costs tab appears only when enabled
 - ✅ Mobile responsive design works correctly
 - ✅ All components are under 300 lines
 - ✅ Components can be tested in isolation